abdulwadoodfaazli/Advertising-RDR2/README.md

 # FirstWebDev
-This advertisement page for one of my favourite video games, Red Dead Redemption 2 is my first experience with website development.
-It was built using basic HTML (including Bootstrap) and CSS.
+I built this elementary advertisement page for one of my favourite video games, Red Dead Redemption 2 to teach the concepts behind web development to beginners.
+It involves HTML and the Bootstrap Framework, and CSS.